Degree RequirementASN/ADN or BSN

 • Knowledge of applicable foreign language and customs a plus

-What Are the Education Requirements for Missionary Nurse?
+What Are the Schooling Requirements for Missionary Nurses?

-A position as a missionary nurse requires an ADN or BSN degree as well as an active RN license.
-In addition, a background in religious studies, international nursing and/or foreign language skills are particularly helpful and professional nursing experience is generally required.
+A position as a missionary nurse requires an ADN or BSN degree from an accredited nursing school as well as an active RN license.
+In addition, a background in religious studies, international nursing and/or foreign language skills are particularly helpful, and professional nursing experience is generally required.
 Missionary nurses must also hold a current unrestricted travel visa and valid passport.
 Nursing licensure in the country where they will be practicing may also be required and is often coordinated by the organization for which a missionary nurse works.

 Are Any Certifications or Credentials Needed?